 Early Life

 Steven Ferencz Udvar-Hazy was born in Budapest, Hungary, in 1946.
-His family immigrated to the United States in 1958, fleeing the Soviet occupation of Hungary.
-He attended University High School in Los Angeles and later the University of California, Los Angeles (UCLA), where he studied economics.
+His family immigrated to the United States in 1958, escaping the Soviet occupation of Hungary.
+He attended University High School in Los Angeles and later studied economics at the University of California, Los Angeles (UCLA).
+Udvar-Hazy's fascination with aviation began early in his life, influenced by a childhood visit to the Budapest Air Show.

 Rise to Success